heiner/heiner.github.com/_drafts/random-samples.md

-**Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all possible answers, people with a certain IQ have a huge natural advantage here.
+**Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all possible answers, people with high IQ have a huge natural advantage here.
 Smart people are generally useful, and assessing how smart a candidate is is the main point of interviews (being smart covers a multitude of other flaws).
 That is also why universities find SAT results useful.
-Of course, measuring IQ directly via a test would presumably work better, but the US has a history of [disincentivizing](https://en.wikipedia.org/wiki/Griggs_v._Duke_Power_Co.) this since the outcomes are politically disfavorable.
-And perhaps a pure IQ test would actually be worse since Leetcode-style questions cover prior knowledge much more:
+Of course, measuring IQ directly via a test would presumably work better, but the US has a history of [disincentivizing](https://en.wikipedia.org/wiki/Griggs_v._Duke_Power_Co.) this since the outcomes are politically disfavored.
+And perhaps a pure IQ test would actually be worse since leetcode-style questions cover prior knowledge much more:

 **Leetcode-style questions test knowledge.**
 The relation between rote memorization and skill is not as strict as it's sometimes made out to be, neither in software engineering nor in other areas like math.
-Knowing what, e.g., a bloom filter is is genuinely useful, as is knowing the name of the thing.
+Knowing what, e.g., a Bloom filter is is genuinely useful, as is knowing the name of the thing.
 Since practically nobody is able to re-derive all of computer science from scratch by themselves (there is _some_ content to the field,